Darxo/Hardened/README.md

 - Improve knock back logic for **Spiked Impaler** to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
-- IdleSounds on higher combat speed are now played less frequently than on lower combat speed
 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
 - Fix noble troops spawning for a settlement faction, failing to spawn tabards during combat and glitching out